Eric-Wallace/AK-classifier/README.md

 ```
 python scrape_arxiv_tweets.py
 ```
-It stores the tweets in `data/arxiv_tweets.pkl`.
+It stores the tweets in `data/tweetdata.pkl`.

 ### 2. Find Associated Arxiv Papers

 For each tweet, we find the associated arxiv paper and extract its title, author list, and abstract.
 We also collect a set of "negative" examples, which are random NLP papers not tweeted by _akhaliq or arankomatsuzaki.
 TODO, only using NLP papers as the negatives.
+TODO, need a more sophisticated strategy for selecting good negatives, e.g., low confidence model predictions.

 `python convert_arxiv_papers_to_features.py`

 ### 3. Train a Binary Classifier.

 We train a Huggingface model to classify tweets.
-We use the Galactica language model as our pre-trained model, as it is trained on large amounts of scientific text.
+We use the Galactica language model as our pre-trained model, as it is a good encoder for scientific text.

 `python train_classifier.py`